-If you want to start a business in the Netherlands, you need to register with the Netherlands Chamber of Commerce (KVK), so your company will be listed in the Commercial Register.
+If you want to start a business in the Netherlands, you need to register with the Dutch company register: the Netherlands Chamber of Commerce (KVK) Commercial Register or Handelsregister.
 The KVK charges a one-time registration fee of €50.-.
 It will also automatically pass on your details to the Dutch Tax and Customs Administration.
 However, you may only need to register with the Dutch Tax and Customs Administration.
 The following information helps you decide what you need to do and how to go about it.

 On this page